Cary Katz: Career

 Katz graduated from University of Georgia with a bachelor's degree in Business Administration.
 In 1999, he founded the College Loan Corporation, where he was CEO for 15 years.
 The company was the seventh largest student loan company in the United States providing $19 billion in loans.

 Katz started the conservative media website CRTV in 2014.
+In 2018, he filed a lawsuit against CRTV over alleged non-payment of a $20 million loan.

 In October 2015, Katz founded the website Poker Central which launched subscription-based streaming service PokerGO.
 Katz also created high roller tournaments including Super High Roller Bowl, Poker Masters, and the U.S. Poker Open.

-He currently serves as president of the St. Gabriel Catholic School and as chairman of the non-profit organization Stop Child Predators.
+He currently serves as chairman of the non-profit organization Stop Child Predators.

 Katz is married to Jackie Katz and they have six children together and currently reside in Las Vegas, Nevada.

 Poker

 Katz learned poker from his grandmother and began playing live tournaments competitively in 2004.

-In August 2005, Katz finished 21st in the $5,000 WPT Legends of Poker Main Event earning $20,850.
-In 2009, Katz finished 159th in the 2009 World Series of Poker Main Event earning $40,288.
+In August 2005, Katz finished 21st in the $5,000 World Poker Tour Legends of Poker Main Event, earning $20,850.
+In 2009, Katz finished 159th in the 2009 World Series of Poker Main Event, earning $40,288.

-In January 2013, Katz entered the PokerStars Caribbean Adventure $100,000 high roller event finishing 4th for $543,800.
-Later that year he finished runner up to Davidi Kitai at the 2013 World Series of Poker $5,000 Pot Limit Hold'em event.
+In January 2013, Katz entered the PokerStars Caribbean Adventure $100,000 high roller event, finishing fourth for $543,800.
+Later that year, he finished runner up to Davidi Kitai at the 2013 World Series of Poker $5,000 Pot Limit Hold'em event.